PanicStation.org

 Short answer

-Get yourself into the calmest, safest “pause” you can, then tell the child simply and directly: “[Name] has died.”
-You do not need a perfect explanation right now—clarity and safety matter most.
+Get yourself into the calmest safe pause you can, bring in one trusted adult if possible, then tell the child simply and directly: “[Name] has died.”
+You do not need a perfect explanation now; clear words, safety, and presence matter most.

 Do not do these things

-• Try not to use vague phrases like “went to sleep”, “passed away”, “lost”, or “gone” if the child is young (it can confuse or frighten them).
+• Try not to use vague phrases like “went to sleep”, “passed away”, “lost”, or “gone” with a young child, because they can confuse or frighten them.

-• Try not to invent a story or give uncertain details to fill the silence (it’s OK to say “I don’t know yet”).
+• Try not to invent a story or fill in details you do not know.
+It is OK to say, “I do not know yet.”

-• Try not to let the child be alone with scary guesses from overheard adult conversations—keep them with a calm adult.
+• Try not to let the child be alone with frightening guesses from overheard adult conversations, messages, news, or social media.

 What to do now